wulliy/wasteof2-docs/users.md

 `GET /users/jeffalo/following`

-See if an user is following another user.
+See if a user is following another user.

 `GET /users/jeffalo/followers/jeffolo`

-Gets an user's profile picture.
+Gets a user's profile picture.
 (If the user doesn't exist, it will return a generated SVG profile picture instead)

 `GET /users/jeffalo/picture`

-Gets an user's banner.
+Gets a user's banner.
 (Appears blank if no banner was set)

 `GET /users/wasteof.money/banner`

-Gets an user's posts per page.
+Gets a user's posts per page.

 `GET /users/jeffalo/posts?page=1`

-Gets the name of an user?
+Gets the name of a user?

 `GET /users/jeffalo/name`

-Gets the feed of an user.
+Gets the feed of a user.

 `GET /users/jeffalo/following/posts`

-Follows an user.
+Follows a user.

 `POST /users/jeffalo/followers`